Saudi Arabia’s major exports and imports

 India, taking up 10.7%

-and Singapore, taking up 4.7% of Saudi Arabia’s crude oil exports.
+and Singapore takes up 4.7% of Saudi Arabia’s crude oil exports.

 2. Refined Petroleum

-Some of the crude oil Saudi Arabia produces is turned into refined petroleum products such as diesel, fuel oil, and gasoline.
-These products are not only exported to other countries but also used in the KSA for domestic use.
-Saudi Arabia is among the top 15% exporters of refined petroleum products in the world.
-Saudi Arabia’s refined petroleum product exports amount to $26.2 billion and make up 3.3% of the total refined petroleum exports worldwide.
-The KSA’s refined petroleum exports are significantly lesser than their crude oil imports.
-This may be because most of the refined petroleum products Saudi Arabia produces are utilized for their domestic purposes.
+Some crude oil Saudi Arabia produces is turned into refined petroleum products such as diesel, fuel oil, and gasoline.
+These products are exported to other countries and used in the KSA for domestic use.
+Saudi Arabia is among the world’s top 15% exporters of refined petroleum products.
+Saudi Arabia’s advanced petroleum product exports amount to $26.2 billion, making up 3.3% of worldwide petroleum exports.
+The KSA’s refined petroleum exports are significantly less than their crude oil imports.
+This may be because most of the advanced petroleum products Saudi Arabia produces are utilized for domestic purposes.

 3. Propylene Polymers